About our lab

 - How do vegetation patterns respond to environmental change and disturbance?

-- How do these changes affect ecosystem function, especially the retention and storage of nutrients and carbon in plants and soils?
+- How do these changes affect biodiversity and ecosystem function, including the retention and storage of nutrients and carbon in plants and soils?